hummingbot/hummingbot/documentation/docs/strategies/index.md

 ### [AMM Arbitrage](./amm-arbitrage)

 AMM-arb lets you exploit the differences between AMMs like [Balancer](/connectors/balancer/) and order book exchanges like Binance.
 Extending the celo-arb strategy released a few months ago, amm-arb uses a new, simpler design that works with any AMM protocol, on both Ethereum and non-Ethereum chain.
-You can take a look on our supported [Protocol Connectors](/connectors/overview/) for this strategy
+You can take a look on our supported [Connectors](/connectors/#connector-types) for this strategy

 ### [Celo Arbitrage](./celo-arbitrage)